Webtrends Tracking Code

 The law of copyright is contained in the Copyright Designs and Patents Act 1988.

 The analogy can be taken further.
 The rhizome will not flourish where conditions are not right.
 Similarly the internet.
-In "hot-spots" like commerce, the internet will be encouraged.
+In 'hot-spots' like commerce, the internet will be encouraged.
 If a demand is identified then the internet will flourish.
 So it was with pornography and travel.
 Equally, if particular factors combine, this will produce extraordinary growth.
-This happened when music files were created in MP3 format, and then Napster was born.
+This happened when music files were created in MP3 format, and then Napster was born, a prime example of a 'running rhizome'.
 In months, over 50 million people were using a service which on the face of it appeared to promote copyright infringement.
 The users were making the infringing MP3 files available from their own computers at no charge.
 The company behind Napster argued it was only an intermediary.
-This posed new challenges for copyright law.
-As the legal action continues, Europe passed the new Copyright Directive to close Napster-type loopholes.
+However the US courts disagreed with Napster, finding that Napster did not qualify for the safe harbour provisions available to intermediaries because it was a provider of software.
+The US courts found that as a software provider it had taken a much more active role in facilitating copyright infringement.
+Napster was ordered to monitor the activities of its network and block access to infringing material when notified of this material's location.
+It was unable to comply with this order and so eventually shut down its services.

-However, even new laws and the threat by the US courts of closing down Napster will not kill off this type of copyright infringement.
-In Gnutella there is a new form of copying.
-It differs from Napster in two important ways.
-First, it allows users to swap any type of file, while Napster only lets users swap MP3 music files.
-This has raised the concern of the Motion Picture Association of America ( MPAA ) because movies can be exchanged as files – albeit very large files.
-Second, Gnutella is decentralised, meaning there is no central server that users access to find what files they can download from other users.
-This means that there is no server to shut down and nobody to sue but the users themselves – or possibly ISP s.
+However, even new laws and the closing down of Napster were not sufficient to kill off this type of copyright infringement.
+In Gnutella a new form of copying was developed.
+It differed from Napster in two important ways.
+First, it allowed users to swap any type of file, while Napster only let users swap MP3 music files.
+This raised the concern of the Motion Picture Association of America ( MPAA ) because movies can be exchanged as files – albeit very large files.
+Second, Gnutella was decentralised, meaning there is no central server that users access to find what files they can download from other users.
+This means that there is no server to shut down and nobody to sue but the users themselves – or possibly ISPs.

 The MPAA is said to have sent hundreds of letters to major ISPs and universities, warning them that people on their networks are breaching the US Digital Millennium Copyright Act ( DMCA ) by trading movies through Gnutella.

-These initiatives all demonstrate the pace at which technology is developing.
-The essential aspects of the law remain the same, although there remains the persistent problem of territorial limitations.
+These initiatives demonstrate both the pace at which technology is developing and the attempts by lawyers to keep up.
+However despite some of the proposed changes, the essential aspects of the law remain the same, although there remains the persistent problem of territorial limitations.
 To return to the bamboo analogy, the internet is invasive, and crosses all boundaries.
 A legal jurisdiction is limited to that particular territory.
 A court in one jurisdiction cannot effectively stamp out infringement in another.
 Until a way is found of allowing the law to follow the infringement, the internet will remain as a living organism to be encouraged or contained as technology permits.